zio/zio/docs/contributing-to-zio-ecosystem-projects.md

 #### The `sidebars.js` File

-Inside the `sidebars.js` file, we can specify the structure of the documentation, such as the order of the pages and the order of the sections of each page and aslo introducing sections and sub-sections.
+Inside the `sidebars.js` file, we can specify the documentation's structure, including the order of pages, the arrangement of sections within each page, and the introduction of sections and subsections.
 The structure of this file is as follows:

 ```js
 const sidebars = {